r-ef/dylon/content/Templates/Flask-App/Auth/Flask+MongoDB.md

 - **MongoDB**: A flexible NoSQL database known for its scalability.

 ## Installation Steps
-To set up the Flask + MongoDB Authentication System with dylon, follow these steps:
+To set up the Flask + MongoDB Authentication System with yri, follow these steps:

 1. **Create a virtual environment and activate it**:
    ```bash